 Some tips if you are going with your family: Have a plan for each day.
 Think of one main attraction you want to visit, then plan where you will eat and visit around it.
-Most places need reservations, unless it is super casual.
+Most places need reservations unless it is super casual.

 - Decide if you will cab it or subway around during your trip.
 Subway rides cost us $11 each time we got off, as one ride is $2.75.
 A cab ride, unless we went a long distance, costs us about $15.
-You can get an subway pass for a flat fee, which is definitely the way to go if you will be consistent with taking subways.
+You can get a subway pass for a flat fee, which is the way to go if you will be consistent with taking subways.

 - Wear neutrals like the locals.
 If you want to stand out, then go ahead and wear your pastels and bright colors.
 But New Yorkers generally wear black, black, and a little grey and brown.

 - Go when your kids are at an age they can appreciate the city.
-I saw some families with toddlers touring the city, and it did not look pleasant.
+I saw some families with toddlers touring the town, and it did not look pleasant.
 It’s so much better with kids when they are at least 10.

 Day 1: Arrival

 Central Park!
 This was the view from our room.
 We stayed in Columbus Circle at the Trump International Tower.
 The junior suite was perfect for our family.
-They have a nice indoor pool and a very large gym.
+They have a nice indoor pool and a huge gym.
 Half of the building is for hotel guests, while the other half is for residents.
 It’s very close to main subway tops, is next door to the Time Warner Center, and is across the street from Central Park.
 It was perfect for us.

 Our first stop after checking into the hotel was The Plaza Hotel Food Hall.
 It received a thumbs up from all of the boys!
 However, I’m not sure about my $19 Pho noodle… This place is interesting to walk around, but the prices are pretty exorbitant.
 We bought frozen yogurt for $9.50 each.
 I give it a rating of “ok.”

 “Old FAO Schwarz,” is all I thought when I came to our second stop — the mid-town 5th avenue Apple Store.
-My kids loved it, but I didn’t get what all the hooplah was about.
+My kids loved it, but I didn’t get what all the hoopla was about.
 Interesting fact about this store is that they are open 24 hours, 365 days a year.